mabushelbaia/mabushelbaia.github.io/README.md

-# Personal Website (Under Construction)
+# Personal Website
-This is the source code for my personal website.
-It is built using tailwindcss and some flowbite components on top of flask.
+This is the source code for my website.
+It is built using talinwindcss + flask.